 On top of all this, the kidneys produce three important hormones:

 - Calcitriol – a form of vitamin D which helps calcium absorption and so keeps bones healthy

 - Erythropoietin – tells the bone marrow to produce red blood cells

 Given the wide range of important functions they preform, it’s unsurprisingly that if the kidneys become damaged or compromised in some way, it can lead to serious health issues.

-There are number of signs and symptoms of chronic kidney disease that you can keep an eye out for in your dog.
+There are number of signs and symptoms of CKD that you can keep an eye out for in your dog.